dingchaoz/dingchaoz.github.io/blog/3_month_plan.md

 By the time you’re done with this program, you’ll be:

-Adept at data wrangling and machine learning at scale A pro at working with neural networks
+- Adept at data wrangling and machine learning at scale
+- A pro at working with machine learning and neural networks
-A master at leveraging data science and ML engineering to create and deploy a complete AI system to production.
+- A master at leveraging data science and ML engineering to create and deploy a complete AI system to production.

 ## Month 1: Machine Learning Foundation